apache/daffodil-site/site/layers.md

 More detailed documentation for the [Line Folded Layers](#line-folded-layers) is below.

-## Example: Base64, GZip, and BoundaryMark Layers used Together
+## Base64, GZip, and BoundaryMark Layers used Together

 In this example, the data consists of a preliminary string, a section of CSV-like data, and a final string element.